ancient-military-history

 Praesidia: Fortified Supply Points

 A praesidium (plural: praesidia) was a fortified post that combined supply storage with a military garrison.
 These stations were typically smaller than full legionary fortresses but were strategically positioned to protect supply routes and provide secure waypoints for convoys.
-Praesidia were especially common along the limes (frontier) and in provinces with ongoing pacification campaigns.
+Praesidia were especially common along the limes (frontier) and in provinces with ongoing pacification campaigns, such as Britain, Dacia, and Numidia.

 The design of a praesidium included a perimeter wall, a central courtyard, and one or more storage buildings.
-The garrison’s soldiers were responsible for local security and could respond quickly to threats against the supply line.
-Praesidia also served as relay points for couriers and as staging areas for patrols, making them multifunctional assets in the Roman defensive system.
+The garrison's soldiers were responsible for local security and could respond quickly to threats against the supply line.
+Praesidia also served as relay points for couriers and as staging areas for patrols, making them multifunctional assets.
+The praesidium at Qasr Bshir in Jordan, part of the eastern frontier defense system, exemplifies this design with its four corner towers, central courtyard, and integrated stable and storage blocks.

 Castra Annonae: Regional Supply Centers